Guilherme Fernandes

-Guilherme Sousa Carvalho Fernandes (born 28 March 2001) is a Portuguese professional footballer who plays as a goalkeeper for Spanish club Real Valladolid, on loan from Real Betis.
+Guilherme Sousa Carvalho Fernandes (born 28 March 2001) is a Portuguese professional footballer who plays as a goalkeeper for Spanish club Córdoba CF.

 Club career

 Born in Lisbon, Fernandes began his career with CD Nacional, and subsequently played for a local academy of AC Milan and CS Marítimo before joining Sporting CP in 2013.
 After a five-year spell with the Lions, he left for CF Os Belenenses, before signing a three-year contract with SL Benfica on 20 July 2019.

 On 22 July 2021, Fernandes joined Liga 3 side Amora FC.
 He made his senior debut on 12 December, starting in a 1–0 home win over Vitória FC.

 On 4 July 2022, Fernandes moved to CF Estrela da Amadora, but featured mainly for the under-23 squad and appeared once for the B-team.
 On 19 July 2023, he moved abroad and joined Spanish club Real Betis on a one-year loan deal, being initially assigned to the reserves in Segunda Federación.

 On 5 July 2024, after helping Betis Deportivo to achieve promotion to Primera Federación, Estrela da Amadora announced Fernandes' permanent transfer to Betis; the Portuguese side still retained 50% of his economic rights.
 On 2 July of the following year, he extended his link with the Verdiblancos until 2027, and was loaned to Segunda División side Real Valladolid seven days later.

+Fernandes made his professional debut on 15 August 2025, starting in a 3–0 home win over AD Ceuta FC.
+He was a regular starter for the most of the season, featuring in 31 matches as the Blanquivioletas finished 17th.

+On 20 July 2026, Fernandes agreed to a two-year contract with Córdoba CF also in the second division.